 What to Submit

-A copy of a certifying letter issued by the Registry of the university confirming the medium of instruction of your degree programme was English.
+- A certifying letter issued by the university’s academic office, to confirm the medium of instruction of your degree programme was English; or

-- I have sent my GMAT/GRE/TOEFL/IELTS score report to you, did you receive it?
+- I already sent my GMAT/GRE/IELTS/TOEFL test report to the office, have you received it?

 The applicants should: